After reports of deportations to South Sudan, US says it's removed 8 people convicted of crimes

 The U.S is one of the biggest donors to South Sudan’s humanitarian aid programs with the total funding in 2024 standing at over $640 million, according to the U.S embassy in South Sudan.

-Associated Press writers Tim Sullivan in Minneaopolis, Elliot Spagat in San Diego and Rebecca Santana in contributed to this report.
+Associated Press writers Tim Sullivan in Minneapolis, Elliot Spagat in San Diego and Rebecca Santana in contributed to this report.

 Credit: AP